How to Make an Awesome Chatbot with NLP and AI

 Natural Language Processing is the way in which computer software gets to grips with human conversation and analyses the meaning of sentences.
 Until recently, deploying NLP in a chatbot was a task for someone with coding experience and a large budget.
 But no longer.
 We’ve built the tools for anyone to use our state-of-the-art NLP in their chatbots.
 And here’s how you do it.

-Let’s suppose you have a scripted chatbot and it’s doing a good job in answering queries 24/7.
+Let’s suppose you have a scripted chatbot and it’s doing a good job in answering queries 24/7, perhaps as an SMS chatbot, conversing with someone by text.
 But you want to take it to a whole new level, because you know from the analytics that several users have broken off from the conversation in frustration.
 Good communication with your customers and clients is important to you.
 You don’t want to lose a single person.
 So you want to create a chatbot that is sensitive to the emotions being expressed by your chatbot user.
 No problem at all.

 One of the really efficient features of chatbots, compared to other forms of software like Apps, is that you can add extra layers and depth to the chatbot’s conversation without having to invest time and effort in a big rewrite.
 Adding a valuable NLP AI to your existing chatbot is easy.
 You can do it in just three steps.